 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I invested in buying a 1 bedroom flat in Swadlincote, conveyancing having been completed January 2004.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding properties in Swadlincote with over 90 years remaining are worth £181,000.
-The average or mid-range amount of ground rent is £55 charged once a year.
-The lease expires on 21st October 2071
+I acquired a 1 bedroom flat in Swadlincote, conveyancing was carried out July 1998.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Similar flats in Swadlincote with a long lease are worth £207,000.
+The average or mid-range amount of ground rent is £60 per annum.
+The lease expires on 21st October 2081

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of detailed due diligence.
+The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed due diligence.
 You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information before getting professional advice.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.

 My brother-in-law has suggested I instruct a conveyancing solicitor in Swadlincote.
 I I would like to check if they are listed on the lender's approved list of lawyers.
 Could you help?